elastic/azure-marketplace/README.md

 # Elastic Stack Azure Marketplace offering

+### :warning: VERY IMPORTANT

+By default, this template does not configure*

+* SSL/TLS for communication with Elasticsearch via the HTTP layer through an external load balancer
+* SSL/TLS for communication with Elasticsearch via the HTTP layer through Application Gateway
+* SSL/TLS for communication between Elasticsearch nodes via the Transport layer
+* SSL/TLS for communication beween the browser and Kibana

+**It is strongly recommended that you secure communication before using in production.**

+Please read the [Configuring TLS](#configuring-tls) section for securing communication with Transport Layer Security.

+---

 Easily deploy the Elastic Stack of Elasticsearch, Kibana and Logstash to Azure.

 [**Azure Marketplace and ARM template documentation**](https://www.elastic.co/guide/en/elastic-stack-deploy/current/index.html)